marcglasberg/async_redux/README.md

 Then, when you want to start waiting, simply dispatch a `WaitAction` and pass it some immutable object to act as a flag.
-And when you finish waiting, just remove the flag.
+When you finish waiting, just remove the flag.
 For example:

 ```dart
 dispatch(WaitAction.add("my flag")); // To add a flag.